Staff Prep 01: Postgres Schema Design Under Constraints

 -- SET app.tenant_id = '42';

-2. Schema-per-tenant — each tenant gets their own Postgres schema (tenant_42.orders).
+2. Schema-per-tenant.
+Each tenant gets their own Postgres schema (tenant_42.orders).
 Strong isolation.
-Migrations must run N times (once per tenant).
-Works up to ~100 tenants; gets painful at thousands.
+Migrations must run N times, once per tenant.
+Works up to ~100 tenants and gets painful at thousands.

-3. Database-per-tenant — maximum isolation, full-cost operational overhead.
+3. Database-per-tenant.
+Maximum isolation, full operational cost.
 Reserved for enterprise customers with compliance requirements.

 Designing for future migrations